QMS PhD Candidate Travel Support

 Preference will be given to those students who have not received prior funding under this program.

-Please note: under the University travel policy you must book all travel through either Andrew Jones Travel or the Travel Studio.
+Please note: under the University travel policy you must book all travel through Andrew Jones Travel.
 Your application will be assessed by the QMS Steering Committee.
 Submit completed application forms to:

 Graduate Research Manager